One-Query Quantum Algorithms for the Index-$q$ Hidden Subgroup Problem: Abstract

 \section{Abstract}

 The quantum Fourier transform (QFT) is central to many quantum algorithms, yet its necessity is not always well understood.
 We re-examine its role in canonical query problems.
 The Deutsch--Jozsa algorithm requires neither a QFT nor a domain group structure.
 In contrast, the Bernstein--Vazirani problem is an instance of the hidden subgroup problem (HSP), where the hidden subgroup has either index $1$ or $2$, and the Bernstein--Vazirani algorithm exploits this promise to solve the problem with a single query.
 Motivated by these insights, we introduce the index-$q$ HSP: determine whether a hidden subgroup $H \le G$ has index $1$ or $q$, and, when possible, identify $H$.
-We present a single-query algorithm that always distinguishes index $1$ from $q$, for any choice of abelian structure on the oracle’s codomain.
-Moreover, with suitable pre- and post-oracle unitaries (inverse-QFT/QFT over $G$), the same query exactly identifies $H$ under explicit minimal conditions: $G/H$ is cyclic of order $q$, and the output alphabet admits a faithful, compatible group structure.
+We present a single-query algorithm that always distinguishes index $1$ from $q$, for any choice of abelian structure on the oracle's codomain.
+Moreover, with suitable pre- and post-oracle unitaries (inverse-QFT/QFT over $G$), the same query exactly identifies $H$ under explicit minimal conditions: $G/H$ is cyclic of order $q$, and the output alphabet is equipped, up to affine relabeling, with a compatible $ \mathbb{Z} / q \mathbb{Z} $ structure.
 These conditions hold automatically for $q \in \left\{ 2,3 \right\} $, giving unconditional single-query identification in these cases.
 In contrast, the Shor--Kitaev sampling approach cannot guarantee exact recovery from a single sample.
 Our results sharpen the landscape of one-query quantum solvability for abelian HSPs.